 12.4.5.4 Processing of a peer’s SAE Commit message

 If the peer’s SAE Commit message contains a password identifier, the value of that identifier shall be used in construction of the password element (PWE) for this exchange.
-If a password identifier is present in the peer’s SAE Commit message and there is no password with the given identifier a STA shall fail authentication.
+If the peer’s SAE Commit message contains an encrypted identifier, the encrypted identifier shall be used in construction of the secret element PT for this exchange (see 12.4.4.2.3 (Hash-to-element generation of the password element with ECC groups) and 12.4.4.3.3 (Direct generation of the password element with FFC groups).
+If a password identifier, or protected password identifier, is present in the peer’s SAE Commit message and there is no password with the given (decrypted, if protected) identifier a STA shall fail authentication.
+If a protected password identifier cannot be processed (see 12.4.3) the STA shall respond with an SAE Commit message with a status code of BAD_PROTECTED_IDENTITY and fail authentication.

+NOTE—SAE Commit messages are unprotected and forgeable.
+A STA that receives an SAE Commit message with a status code of BAD_PROTECTED_IDENTITY might attempt additional authentication attempts before abandoning the exchange, and might elect to connect using an unprotected password identifier.

 Instruct the editor to modify section 12.4.5.6 as indicated: